Left Continue shopping

 Soaking

 For most tree species, soaking the seeds greatly improves germination.
 Some seeds thrive with a hot water soak, some do well at room temperature & some need to be soaked for 3-4 days.
-For details, use our Tree Seed Stratification Chart or consult individual packages.
+For details, check the growing instructions on the seed varieties page or consult individual packages.

 WARM STRATIFICATION